jforrest602/projects/MYDFIR_30Day_Challenge.md

 - Powerful visualization tools for creating dashboards and reports⁠
 - Extensive ecosystem with numerous integrations and a large user community

-The ELK Stack is comparable to using Splunk in terms of indexing and forwarding data, as well as the ability to access the data via a graphical user interface (GUI).
+The ELK Stack is comparable to using [Splunk](http://www.splunk.com/) in terms of indexing and forwarding data, as well as the ability to access the data via a graphical user interface (GUI).

-# Day Three
+## Day Three: Setup Elasticsearch